Prešov: Football

 Prešov is home to one professional football team: 1.
 FC Tatran Prešov which is the oldest football team in Slovakia.

 Ice hockey

-The city's ice hockey club is HC 21 Prešov.
-Home arena of Prešov is ICE Arena and it has capacity of 5500 visitors.
-Prešov had hockey team since 1928 (HC Prešov Penguins) but in 2019 it has folded.
+The city's ice hockey club is HC Prešov.
+The home arena of Prešov is the ICE Arena, and it has a capacity of 3600 visitors.
+Prešov had a hockey team since 1928 (HC Prešov Penguins), but in 2019 it folded.

 Handball

-The city's handball club is HT Tatran Prešov which is Slovakia's most popular and currently most successful club.
+The city's handball club is HT Tatran Prešov, which is Slovakia's most popular and currently most successful club.
 The handball team of Prešov is taking part not only in the Slovak league (where it is dominating), but also in the international SEHA League with the best handball teams from the region.
 Many handball players from this team are also members of the Slovak national handball team.